This article is about a political union of planets. For other uses, see Terran (disambiguation).

 For much of the Confederation’s history, one of its primary duties has been to provide defense for those within its borders.
-The Confederation military is divided into the Army, the Navy, the Marines and the Space Force.
+The Terran Confederation Armed Forces is divided into the Navy, the Marines and the Space Force.
 The Joint Chiefs of Staff command these forces, and is comprised of a large staff of the Confederation's highest-ranking officers.

 The first 50 years of the Confederation’s existence were spent rebuilding the terrestrial industrial base, and establishing the Confederation’s military tradition with the foundation of both the Space Naval Academy and the Terran Confederation Service Academy.
 In 2464, a heavily armed Pilgrim sloship entered orbit around the Moon and forced the Confederation government to sign the Treaty of Luna, which established Pilgrim title to all habitable worlds within 50 years sloship travel of Earth and forbade Confederation sloship colonization.
 In return, the Pilgrims agreed to a policy of strict non-interference with Sol system affairs.